Admissions FAQ

 • Yes.

-• Entering 9th graders must take Advanced Magnet English I, Math, Advanced Magnet World Geography, Advanced Magnet Biology, a Language Other Than English (LOTE), two LASA signature courses – Science & Technology and Electronic Magazine – and one elective.
+• Entering 9th graders must take Advanced Magnet English I, Math, Advanced Magnet World Geography, Advanced Magnet Biology, a World Language, two LASA signature courses – Science & Technology and Electronic Magazine – and one elective.

-• If you are an entering 10th grader, you must take Advanced Magnet English II, Math, AP World History, Advanced Magnet Chemistry, and a second or third year of a LOTE (if you have already completed 3 years of a language then you can either continue with LOTE IV which is typically the AP level or you can choose not to continue with LOTE credits, two LASA signature courses – Planet Earth and Great Ideas – and one elective or two electives if you are not continuing to level IV in LOTE.
+• If you are an entering 10th grader, you must take Advanced Magnet English II, Math, AP World History, Advanced Magnet Chemistry, and a second or third year of a World Language (if you have already completed 3 years of a language then you can either continue with level IV of a World Language, which is typically the AP level or you can choose not to continue with World Language credits, two LASA signature courses – Planet Earth and Great Ideas – and one elective or two electives if you are not continuing to level IV in World Language.

-• If you are an entering 11th grader, you must take AP English III, Math, AP US History, AP Physics, complete your 3rd year of LOTE (unless you have already completed your 3 years) and electives of your choice.
+• If you are an entering 11th grader, you must take AP English III, Math, AP US History, AP Physics, complete your 3rd year of World Language (unless you have already completed your 3 years) and electives of your choice.

 • If you are an entering 12th grader, you must take AP English IV, Math, AP Government (sem), AP Economics (sem), ensure you have a 3rd year of a language and have a PE , Health (sem) and Fine Arts credit as they are required for graduation in Texas.